-a species of snapper native to the western Atlantic Ocean from North Carolina to southern Brazil, including the Gulf of Mexico and the Caribbean Sea.
+Lane Snapper are native to the western Atlantic Ocean including the Gulf of Mexico and the Caribbean Sea.
 It can be found in a wide range of habitats, though it prefers coral reefs and sandy areas with plentiful vegetation.
-It occurs at depths from 10 to 400 m (33 to 1,312 ft), most frequently between 21 and 70 m (69 and 230 ft).
+It l depths from 10 to 400 m (33 to 1,312 ft), most frequently between 21 and 70 m (69 and 230 ft).

 The lane snapper spawns March through September; it is sexually mature at 6 in (15 cm).
-It feeds on the bottom, taking crustaceans, mollusks, and smaller fish.
+It feeds on the bottom, eating crustaceans, mollusks, and smaller fish.

 The greatest recorded weight for this species is 3.2 kg (7.1 lb).
 It is of minor importance to local commercial fisheries.
 The vermilion snapper is often sold as red snapper.

 a species of carangiform marine fish, the only representative of the genus Rachycentron and the family Rachycentridae.
 Other common names include black kingfish, black salmon, ling, lemonfish, crabeater, prodigal son and black bonito.

 Attaining a maximum length of 2 m (78 in) and maximum weight of 78 kg (172 lbs), the cobia has an elongated, fusiform (spindle-shaped) body and a broad, flattened head.
 The eyes are small and the lower jaw projects slightly past the upper.
 Fibrous villiform teeth line the jaws, the tongue, and the roof of the mouth.